ttm/dissertacao/article/acm/notes.md

 - see if bibliography is ok.
 - read listings.pdf again so ensure everithing is ok.
 - enhance the conclusions section (maybe remove information that might be considered spurious).
+- maybe explain what is a measure (and maybe what is a bar) in the rhythm section.
+- maybe change the order of some sections.
+E.g. put tonal harmony before atonal harmony, put motives right before tunning, etc.

 #### In the submission
 - in the submission, say that we can write a vocabulary with definitions and alternative terms.